Skip to Content

 Protecting your RV decals starts with keeping them clean and free from a build-up of dirt, dust, grime, and contaminants.

-As for how best to clean your rig (and thus your decals), we strongly suggest staying away from any type of abrasive cleaner or even dish soap.
-We’re partial to Meguiar's Gold Class Car Wash, Ultra-Rich Car Wash Foam Soap and Conditioner for Car Cleaning, Car Paint Cleaner to Wash and Condition in One Easy Step, 1 Gallon, but any soap designed for use on automotive finishes should work fine.
+As for how to clean your rig (and thus your decals) effectively, we strongly suggest avoiding any type of abrasive cleaner or dish soap.
+We’re partial to Meguiar's Gold Class Car Wash , but any soap designed for use on automotive finishes should work fine.

-The reason we’re partial to Meguiar’s products is that they’ve proven to work well over many years, they’re readily available, and they’re reasonably priced.
-Our rig is proof positive that they achieve precisely what we’re setting out to achieve on all fronts.
+The reason we’re partial to Meguiar’s products is that they’ve proven to work well for us over many years, they’re readily available, and they’re reasonably priced.
+The condition of our rig when we sold it is proof positive that they work as advertised.
 The most important thing, though, is that you wash the rig (and the decals) and use a soft microfiber towel to keep the rig clean and dry.

 Sale